sjitech/sji-android-screen-capture/README.md

 Install android USB driver automatically or manually when you first plug Android into PC.
 If you want to always record as H.264/MP4 or WebM video format, you need <a href="http://www.ffmpeg.org/download.html">install FFMPEG into PC</a>.
 </code></pre>
-To simplify other settings, you'd better put the directory of adb and local ffmpeg into PATH environment variable otherwise you need put the fullpath of them into "adb" and "ffmpeg" settings in stream.json file.
+To simplify other settings, you'd better put the directory of adb and local ffmpeg into PATH environment variable otherwise you need put the fullpath of them into "adb" and "ffmpeg" settings in config.json file.
 <br><br>
 2.<b>Start Android Screen Capture (include a video stream server) on PC</b>
 <pre><code>
 node dir_of_this_project/bin/stream.js
 </code></pre>
-You can edit configuration file <a href="https://raw.github.com/sjitech/sji-android-screen-capture/master/bin/stream.json">stream.json</a> to change IP, port, SSL...
+You can edit configuration file <a href="bin/config.json">config.json</a> to change IP, port, SSL...
 <br><br>
-Or you can specify your own configuration file which can be copied from config.json file in this dir.
+Or you can specify your own configuration file which can be partially copied from config.json file in this dir.
 <pre><code>
 node dir_of_this_project/bin/stream.js dir_of_your_config/myConfig.json
 </code></pre>